giriprasadthampyEY/wt-js-libs/docs/reference.md

 ### \_reset

-Deletes options and dataModels.
+Deletes options and entrypoints.
 Useful for testing.

-### getDirectory

-Returns a cached instance of `AbstractDataModel` for given segment

-#### Parameters

--   `segment`  allowed values are hotels and airlines
--   `address`

--   Throws **any** OnChainDataRuntimeError when an unknown segment is encountered.

 ### getTransactionsStatus